Drama

 Productions

-There are plenty of opportunities for girls to audition and participate in performances to an audience.
+There are plenty of opportunities for students to audition and participate in performances to an audience.
 We provide a range of styles of productions including musicals and plays.
-In 2019, we presented We Will Rock You, the Musical and before, Brecht’s Caucasian Chalk Circle, with over 50 girls participating; in previous years we have presented productions including, Antigone, The Return to the Forbidden Planet and Little Shop Of Horrors.
-We have showcase events that provide a platform for devised work from our Drama Club, as part of the House system we will be running an Inter House Drama competition and our GCSE and A Level students present examination work to an invited audience.
-One of our most eagerly anticipated performances is the Staff Panto performed annually at the end of the Autumn Term, which is wonderful fun for the staff and the girls.
+Our performances have included We Will Rock You, the Musical, Brecht’s Caucasian Chalk Circle, Antigone, The Return to the Forbidden Planet and Little Shop Of Horrors.
+More recently, the junior production of Matilda The Musical was performed as well as the plays performed by the BATs.
+We also have showcase events that provide a platform for performances from across the Expressive Arts Department.
+One of our most eagerly anticipated performances is the Staff Panto performed annually at the end of the Autumn Term, which is wonderful fun for the staff and the students.